TAMU-RoboMaster-Computer-Vision/modeling-2019/README.md

 ## Useful scripts
 -directoryGenerator.py for creating test_data and train_data files (randomly assigns test/train)

--fileRenamer.py for adding underscores in image names
+-fileRenamer.py for adding underscores in image names (to fit above format)

+-inBounds.py deletes all labels with bounding boxes that go outside of YOLO's allowed range (0-1).
+Can be modified to just put them in the correct range